kngwyu/Rainy/README.md

 ## Example
 Rainy has a `main` decorator which converts a function that returns `rainy.Config` to a CLI app.
-All arguments are re-interpreted as CLI arguments.
+All function arguments are re-interpreted as command line arguments.

 ```python:dqn.py
 import os